carlosperezcavero/carlosperezcavero.github.io/_pages/about.md

 My research focuses on the role of (formal and informal) institutions in development and the environment.
 I am currently (actively) working on five research projects on the following topics/questions:

-* how centralized policies relate to industry formation in developing countries;
+* How centralized policies relate to industry formation in developing countries;
 * Contracts, adverse selection, and efficacy of Payment for Ecosystem Services;
 * International spillovers and unintended consequences of environmental policies and green technology;
 * Environmental policies, pollution and production relocation, and green innovation.